Reazul137/Data-Structure/README.md

 3. An ordered tree is a list of nodes that has a specially designated node called root node.<br>
 4. The connection line between two nodes is called edge.<br>
 5. The node that has no child node is called leaf node.
 The node that has child node is called parent node.<br>
-6. A tree can be implemented (stored in memory) as an array or a linked list.<br>
+6. A tree can be implemented (stored in memory) as an array or a linked list.<br><br>

+<b>Binary Tree : </b> A binary tree is finite set of nodes, where there is a special node called root node and every node (including root node) has at best two children.<br>
+The trees excluding root node are called left sub-tree and right sub-tree.<br>